CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Results

 \subsection{Reconstruction of diverse cryo-ET datasets}

 \method{} is trained on a rich set of tomograms from diverse cryo-ET datasets, covering a wide range of biological structures and imaging conditions, with and without gold fiducials.
-To verify that the performance of our method remains similar across various biological samples imaged with different microscopes and acquisition settings, we display in Figure \ref{fig:mosaic-2} a panel of various \method{} reconstructions from tilt-series downloaded from EMPIAR.
-The FBP reconstructions are displayed in Appendix, in Figure \ref{fig:mosaic-2-fbp}.
+To verify that the performance of our method remains similar across various biological samples imaged with different microscopes and acquisition settings, we display in Fig.~\ref{fig:mosaic-2} a panel of various \method{} reconstructions from tilt series downloaded from EMPIAR.
+The FBP reconstructions are displayed in Appendix, in Fig.~\ref{fig:mosaic-2-fbp}.
 Processing information is displayed in Table \ref{table:mosaic-2}.
-The processing time is evaluated on a GeForce RTX 4090 GPU with 24Gb memory.
+The processing time is evaluated on a GeForce RTX 4090 GPU with 24 GB memory.